 Likewise, in a non-preemptive kernel the scheduler is not capable of rescheduling a task while its CPU is executing in the kernel mode.

 In the example of Process 1 and 2 above, assume a scenario whereby there’s a periodic scheduler interrupt to check which Process may resume next.
-Assume that Process 1 is in the middle of handling its async_load system call when the timer interrupts.
+Assume that Process 1 is in the middle of handling its async_load

-• In a preemptive Kernel: When Process 2 is ready, and has a higher priority than Process 1, then the scheduler may forcibly suspend Process 1.
+while it is still in the middle of its system call, then Process 2 will not be able to forcibly interrupt Process 1. - In a preemptive Kernel: When Process 2 is ready, and has a higher priority than Process 1, then the scheduler may forcibly suspend Process 1.

-A kernel can be reentrant but not preemptive: That is if each process voluntarily yield after some time while in the Kernel Mode, thus allowing other processes to progress and enter Kernel Mode as well.
+after some time while in the Kernel Mode, thus allowing other processes to progress and enter Kernel Mode as well.
 However, a kernel should not be preemptive and not reentrant (it doesn’t make sense!).

 Fun fact: Linux Kernel is reentrant and preemptive.